June Meeting | Tim Bonnert l - 'Plants that Changed the World' | Tuesday 9th June, 8pm

 Visitors and new members are always guaranteed a warm welcome.
 Membership is only £15 for the year from January (£8 from July).
 Please Contact Us if you would like any more information on our meetings or activities or to come along as a visitor (£3).

-And the links to the previous updates...
+And the quick links to the previous updates...

 Please contact us if you would like more information on membership or any of our activities.